peterhinch/micropython-mqtt/mqtt_as/README.md

 Subscriptions should be created in the connect coroutine to ensure they are re-established after an outage.

+The coro will pause until a `SUBACK` has been received from the broker, if necessary reconnecting to a failed network.

 Args:
  1. `topic`
  2. `qos=0`

 ### 3.2.4 wifi_ok (sync)

 No args.
 Returns `True` if connectivity is OK.
+Detection of wiFi failure is not
+instantaneous: it occurs when a publication is performed or a keepalive ping is issued (section 4.1).
+For fast response use the network module's `isconnected()` function.

 ### 3.2.5 disconnect (sync)